 While gluten free cakes are often healthier alternatives to regular cakes, that doesn’t mean they can’t be a little bit sinful, too 😉 In fact, that denser texture plays very nice with chocolate.

-My Flourless Belgian Chocolate Cake is a great example of a drop dead decadent cake made without a speck of flour.
-In fact, flour would just detract from all that chocolatey goodness.
+My Flourless Chocolate Cake is a great example of a drop dead decadent cake made without gluten.
+The lack of flour really allows the chocolate to take center stage!

 Yotam Ottolengi’s Flourless Coconut Cake shows off how swoon-worthy gluten free baking can be.
 The texture of this cake is almost like pudding 🙂